Parola Tank Museum

 Parola Tank Museum, officially Armoured Vehicle Museum and Parola Armour Museum (Finnish Panssarimuseo, Swedish Pansarmuséet) is a military museum located 110 kilometres north of Helsinki in Parola, Hattula, near Hämeenlinna, Finland, a few kilometres from the Finnish Army Armoured Brigade training unit.

 The Parola Tank Museum is a branch of the Finnish Defence Forces located in Hattula, showcasing the history and equipment of armoured and anti-tank troops.
 The museum has an extensive collection of tanks, armoured vehicles, anti-tank weapons, and an armoured train from Finland's independence era.
 The museum features an anti-tank simulator.
-It was founded on June 18 in 1961, and it attracts over 30,000 visitors annually.
+It was founded on June 18, 1961, and it attracts over 30,000 visitors annually.

 The museum's exhibitions include two large heated halls displaying, among other things, tanks and military uniforms.
-In addition, outside there is an unheated engine hall with tank engines and transmission equipment, as well as a dedicated exhibition area for anti-tank guns.
-Visitors can also see rare captured tanks, such as Soviet vehicles from the Winter and Continuation Wars.
-Among the newest exhibits is the Leopard 2A4, which is still in active service.
-Rare exhibits are an armoured train used in World War II and the only surviving example of the BT-42 assault gun.

 In 2023, the museum displayed the Tiger II, a German heavy tank, which attracted a high number of visitors.

 In addition to exhibitions, the Tank Museum offers various events, such as driving demonstrations and family days, especially during the summer.
 The site includes a café (Tankkitupa) and a museum shop offering war history-themed souvenirs and literature.
-The museum's mission is to preserve Finnish national defence spirit and armoured corps traditions.

-The Parola Tank Museum is a well-known and popular attraction, offering a unique opportunity to explore Finland's military history from the perspective of armoured vehicles.